wispcarey/GraphRiverClassifier/README.md

-# Global Earth Classifier
+# GraphRiverClassifier

-Global Earth Classifier (GEC) offers a tool to detect surface water and sediment in LandSat images, utilizing the high-quality, manually annotated [RiverPIXELS](https://data.ess-dive.lbl.gov/view/doi:10.15485/1865732) Dataset by LANL scientists.
+GraphRiverClassifier offers a tool to detect surface water and sediment in LandSat images, utilizing the high-quality, manually annotated [RiverPIXELS](https://data.ess-dive.lbl.gov/view/doi:10.15485/1865732) Dataset by LANL scientists.
 This project aims to enhance environmental monitoring and research with its precise identification capabilities for water bodies and sediments globally.